Administration for Children's Services311Search all NYC.gov websites

 Homebase

-The Department of Homeless Services (DHS) Homebase program helps families and individuals to overcome immediate housing issues that could result in becoming homeless, while also helping them develop plans for long-term stability.
-Learn more.
+The Department of Social Services (DSS) Homebase program helps families and individuals to overcome immediate housing issues that could result in becoming homeless, while also helping them develop plans for long-term stability.
+Use the Homebase locator or visit 311 Online to locate your nearest Homebase office.

 PATH

-Temporary housing assistance is available to families through the Department of Homeless Services PATH program.
+Temporary housing assistance is available to families through the DHS Prevention Assistance and Temporary Housing (PATH) program.
 Families with children younger than 21, pregnant women, and families with a pregnant woman are eligible to apply.

 Location: 151 East 151st Street, Bronx, NY